alirezafarid/network-simulation/Profiles/README.md

 This folder includes different profiles of Peers.
 Each Profile presents the breed of a particular group of peers, which use their own strategies for the payoff, like, follow, and ranking.

 The profiles are named as "RANKING STRATEGY"-[PRODUCER|CONSUMER|LEECH].
-Here is the list of the profiles.
+Here is the list of the profiles:

   * complete-random-producer-profile
   * complete-random-profile